Tonight at sundown my fellow “members of the tribe” will begin celebrating Passover…and I couldn’t care less. So what, you may say, neither could I.

 So where does that leave me?
 I’m not in Jewish culture or of it, neither gefilte fish nor fowl.
 Yet I’ll continue thinking of myself as Jewish as I eat my lox and bagels and ignore Jewish holidays.
 But let my people go have their pickled herring.

 *Yes, I know pickled herring isn’t technically part of the Passover tradition, but we were going the whole Jewish hog, so to speak.
 It wasn’t even pareve because it was in a cream sauce—double blech!
 But then, we didn’t exactly care about violating some ridiculous Bronze Age dietary restrictions.
 Okay, so we won’t boil a kid in its mother’s milk.
-What kind of sadists do you think we are?
+What kind of sadists do you think we are? it’s

 For as little as $1 a month, you can help feed a starving writer.
 Please consider supporting my work on Patreon.